Rhode Island Red Lifespan – How Long do They Live?

 The health of your bird depends on the kind of cage or coop that you put them in.
 Inadequate ventilation can suffocate your chickens, so always provide them with fresh air from time to time.
 Also, weather plays a significant role in determining how healthy your birds become.

 When the weather becomes extremely cold, it is advisable to place a heat lamp in the co-op.
-In the dry season or drought, give them plenty of water to dehydrate.
+In the dry season or drought, give them plenty of water to hydrate.
 Altogether, the ideal temperature should be about 50 degrees F in the coop.

 RI chickens also require adequate space to move around.
 Ensure to install an insulated floor to support their weight since they can weigh up to 13 pounds.